Terror in the Night

 Terror in the Night (working title The Hunter) is a 1994 American made-for-television thriller film starring Joe Penny, Justine Bateman, Matt Mulhern and Valerie Landsburg.
 Directed by Colin Bucksey and based on actual events, the film was originally broadcast on CBS on January 11, 1994.

 Plot

-Based on a true story.
 Tom Cross and his girlfriend, Robin Andrews, are enjoying a camping trip in the mountain region of North Carolina.
 One night, the couple is awakened by a "police officer" who claims that he is taking them to police headquarters.
 Instead, they are kidnapped and terrorized by Lonnie Carter, a psychotic brutal murderer on-the-loose with his girlfriend Tina and her two children.